FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 ownership role in the _security_ organization and add additional store detectives to that organization.

 Note that Bob does not have the rights to alter the membership list of the _security_ organization and Charlie does not have the rights to alter the membership list of the _management_ organization.
-Furthermore neither Bob nor Charlie would be able to alter the permissions of the application themselves, merely add and remove existing user accounts to the organization they control.
+Furthermore, neither Bob nor Charlie would be able to alter the permissions of the application themselves, merely add and remove existing user accounts to the organization they control.

 Creating an application and setting-up the permissions is not covered here as it is the subject of the next tutorial.